David-mwas/vidmindAI/README.md

-# VIDMIND
+# Tutorial converter

 ## Your video AI companion

-VIDMIND is a system designed to automatically summarize, analyze, and extract key information from YouTube video content.
-By leveraging text embeddings and natural language processing techniques, VIDMIND aims to provide users with concise summaries and key insights, reducing the need for manual video viewing and note-taking.
+Tutorial converter is a system designed to automatically summarize, analyze, and extract key information from YouTube video content.
+By leveraging text embeddings and natural language processing techniques, Tutorial converter aims to provide users with concise summaries and key insights, reducing the need for manual video viewing and note-taking.

 ![/src/assets/image.png](src/assets/image.png)